-“The right cyber security advice is out there; it’s up to companies to listen to it” – Damian Walton, Director of Professional Services, IntaForensics
+“The right cyber security advice is out there; it’s up to companies to listen to it” – Damian Walton, Managing Director Designate, IntaForensics

 “I suspect that the vast majority of technology users must be at saturation point with the daily barrage of news and media articles regarding the unceasing tirade of cyber attacks being perpetrated against high street names and current celebrities.
 The perception may be that the threat is interesting, even worrying.
 Most people leave it there, and never take any concrete steps to reduce or manage the risks.
 For consumers that is their personal choice.

 For a business, however, the effect of data breaches is subject to a “multiplier effect” where a single event can have a serious impact throughout the ecosystem of stakeholders dependent on that business – including employees and their families, suppliers, customers or service users, financial institutions, insurance companies; the list goes on.

 An often quoted statistic is that 80 per cent of cyber security risks can be tackled by 20 simple to implement preventative steps.
 Our experience suggests that organisations undertaking a structured and supported programme improve their security significantly.
 The UK government introduced a relatively simple “light touch” assessment process in the form of Cyber Essentials and Cyber Essentials Plus in 2014.
 Having supported companies of all types around the UK, we can attest that this programme proves that even companies with a modest budget can significantly improve their chances of being secure in the face of growing cyber threats.

 Being aware and then being prepared to take steps – even modest small first steps – are a far better strategy for most than “wait and see” or designing the cyber equivalent of the Maginot Line with complex and expensive technical solutions, and are crucial to any company.